Hydrocarbon Toxicity

 Antibiotics are frequently given to patients who develop a pneumonitis following hydrocarbon aspiration.
 However, there is no evidence to support prophylactic administration of antibiotics.[19]
 In animal models, the empiric administration of antibiotics altered the lung flora compared with controls and did not yield any benefit.

-Clinically, superinfection can definitely occur.
+Clinically, superinfection can definitely occur, with some case reports of secondary abscess formation.
 Because the pneumonitis itself can create abnormal lung sounds, fever, and leukocytosis, determining whether those effects represent a superimposed infection or the pneumonitis itself is often difficult.
-Any abnormal finding on a chest radiograph within a few hours of the exposure, however, is unlikely to be pneumonia, and much more likely to be a pneumonitis.
+Any abnormal finding on a chest radiograph within a few hours of the exposure, however, is unlikely to be pneumonia and much more likely to be a pneumonitis.

 Medication Summary

-Medications are used for treatment of hydrocarbon-induced ventricular dysrhythmias.
+Medications include those used for the treatment of hydrocarbon-induced ventricular dysrhythmias, electrolyte disturbances, and withdrawal symptoms.

-Clinical Context: Class II antiarrhythmic, nonselective, beta-adrenergic, receptor blocker with membrane-stabilizing activity that decreases automaticity of contractions.
+Clinical Context: Class II antidysrhythmic, nonselective beta-adrenergic receptor blocker with membrane-stabilizing activity that decreases automaticity of contractions.

 Effective for treating aggression resulting from head injury.
 Also used for reducing restlessness and disinhibition.
 Treatment for persistent agitation and aggression in organic brain syndromes.